Luxshan2000/Local-File-MCP-Server/README.md

 - "Extract the data.zip file to the imports/ directory"
 - "Calculate the SHA256 hash of important_file.pdf"
 - "Append this log entry to server.log without overwriting"
+- "Convert my report.txt to a PDF document"
+- "Convert screenshot.png to JPEG format"
+- "Convert data.csv to JSON format for the API"

 ## Security